-Think of the mother who understands her baby, a child who converses with a kitten, a rider who flows effortlessly with his horse and (now we know) a tree who shares its information with the fungus entwined in its roots, a bacterium which instructs its offspring how best to fight antibiotics and a DNA strand which imprints upon its own genetic clone.
+Think of the mother who understands her baby, a child who converses with a kitten, a rider who flows with his horse and (now we know) a tree who shares their information with the fungus entwined around their roots, a bacterium who instructs their offspring how best to fight antibiotics and a DNA strand who imprints information upon their own genetic clone.
 How could it be any other way?
-Imagine the challenges of war, poverty, hunger, education, clean water and energy, economic growth, climate change, extinction, justice, equality, environment and politics all being tackled with the input of our wise brothers and sisters without the use of words; where we just KNOW the solutions; what elegant, intelligent and exquisitely refined healing we would be able to give to this planet … for the good of All.
+Imagine the challenges of war, poverty, hunger, education, clean water and energy, economic growth, climate change, extinction, justice, equality, environment, business and politics all being tackled with the input of our non-human relatives without the use of words; where we understand and realise what elegant, intelligent and exquisitely refined healing would be able to be given to this planet … for the good of All.

 The sub-heading was inspired by this article: Should this Tree Have the Same Rights as You? by Robert MacFarlane in the Guardian Newspaper 2019.

 Take the situation at Standing Rock for example;